 - International Children’s Digital Library – ICDL boasts a vast collection of digitized children’s books in a number of different languages that can be searched by age range, length, topic, language, and even the color of the cover.

 - Kids Like Us – Kids Like Us is a non-profit organization “dedicated to the literacy learning of children in city schools.”
 To this end, they feature book lists that allow you to search according to the race of the characters, book genre, themes, and gender of the characters.
-They also offer recommended book sets for purchase from authors like Nina Crews and for topics like “primary urban fiction.”
+They also offer recommended book sets for purchase from authors such as Nina Crews and for topics such as “primary urban fiction.”

 - De Colores: The Raza Experience in Books for Children – “De Colores reviews and critiques children and young adult books about Raza peoples throughout the Diaspora.”
 They also include a helpful guide for evaluating children’s books for honest portrayals of Raza peoples.

 - The Brown Bookshelf – The Brown Bookshelf is “a group of authors and illustrators who have come together to push awareness of the myriad of African American voices writing for young children.”
-Included is a 300+ list of picture books, middle grade, and young adult novels that feature characters of color but do not explicitly focus on race.
+Their flagship initiative is 28 Days Later, a month-long showcase of the best in Picture Books, Middle Grade, and Young Adult novels written and illustrated by Black creators.

 - American Indians in Children’s Literature (AICL) – “Established in 2006, American Indians in Children’s Literature (AICL) provides critical perspectives and analysis of indigenous peoples in children’s and young adult books, the school curriculum, popular culture, and society”

-- Juvenile Series and Sequels – Created and kept up-to-date by the Mid-Continent Public Library in Kansas City, MO, this database contains over 36,000 books in 4,900 series titles that are classified into three reading audiences: birth through 2nd grade, 2nd through 6th grade, and 6th through 12th grade.
-You can also browse books by book title, author, series title and subject.
+- Juvenile Series and Sequels – Created and kept up-to-date by the Mid-Continent Public Library in Kansas City, Mo., this database contains over 36,000 books in 4,900 series titles that are classified into three reading audiences: birth through 2nd grade, 2nd through 6th grade, and 6th through 12th grade.
+Users can also browse books by book title, author, series title, and subject.